FAQ & Terms

 A • EAT provides a series of cubes, tables, chairs, and music stands for use by artists.
 EAT also provides at no cost to the artists an upright Yamaha piano, a video camera, and a tripod.
 Artists who would like to use our video camera must provide their own SD card, and a person to run the camera.
 A projector is usually hung and available for each festival.

-A • EAT presents your piece in the festival, but is not the producer.
-Artists are responsible for filing the appropriate paperwork for the Showcase application with the Actors’ Equity Association, and may freely use our Voluntary Accident insurance policy.
+A • EAT presents your piece in the festival, but we are not the producer.
+Artists are responsible for filing the appropriate paperwork for the Showcase application with the Actors’ Equity Association and may freely use our Voluntary Accident insurance policy.
 The other option is to buy out the house and do it under the Equity Staged Reading agreement, and then your audience would not pay to see your work, but you will need to provide EAT your audience guarantee amount as a tax-deductible donation.

 Q • Does EAT provide rehearsal space, and what is the cost?